gaehlerm/SoftwareEngineering/README.md

 If you don't understand these expressions, we could rewrite it as follows: "There should be significant interaction among methods and variables within a class and minimal interaction between classes."
 This is indeed a very important rule.
 However, like most rules in software engineering, it has to be taken with a grain of salt.

+As a very simple rule of thumb, you can search the whole class for a variable.
+If most methods use this variable, it has high cohesion and the variable should stay in the class.
+Variables that are only used by a single method should be removed from the class and passed on as a function argument.

 ### Worker Classes

-The rule defined above by Robert C. Martin was intended for worker classes.
+The rule cited above by Robert C. Martin was intended for worker classes.
 Worker classes are a common origin of poor code because they often become overly complex.
 When breaking worker classes into smaller pieces, this rule is very useful.
 It gives you a hint on how to break them into pieces.
 Cluster your methods and variables into small groups.
 There should be a lot of interaction within the groups and little interaction between the groups.
 You may also need to rewrite a few methods before dividing the class into smaller parts.
 It will be worth the effort.
 If you manage to do this, it will certainly make your code easier to understand.
 And you have become a much better software engineer.

 // get a better image without copy right

 <img src=images/CouplingVsCohesion.svg.png width="400">

 [fundamentals of software architecture p.
 43, LCOM metric]

-Unfortunately, it is very difficult to provide an example of such a complex class here.
-Thus, I can only explain here in rough terms how you could break down such a complicated class into smaller components.

 Two classes have low coupling if the number of interaction points between them is relatively low.
 Ideally, every class completes its work and then passes it on to the next one, similar to a relay race or functional programming.
 Each class would have an interface consisting of only one function.
 High coupling, on the other hand, is like two classes playing ping-pong.
 The classes all have a comprehensive interface containing numerous functions that call each other several times in a specific order.
 This quickly becomes terribly complex.
 The worst-case scenario is when two classes call each other recursively.
 I could hardly imagine any worse code than that!
 This is about the strongest coupling there is (besides inheritance).
 Neither of the two classes can be changed without also changing the other one.
 Such code is solid as a rock.
 You will never be able to change them again.